-A-Level Physical Education is an excellent qualification which is suitable for learners intending on pursuing a career where an understanding of the human body or human behaviour is desirable.
+Cambridge Technical in Sport is an excellent qualification which is suitable for learners intending on pursuing a career where an understanding of the human body or human behaviour is desirable.
 Further study in courses such as sports science, sports management, exercise, recreation, coaching, and leisure as well as health care courses such as physiotherapy or nursing, and social science courses such as psychology are suitable avenues of progression.
 Physical education combines well with other courses such as biology, psychology, and other social sciences.

-A-Level Physical Education can open up a wide range of career opportunities including: sports journalism, sports development, teaching, recreation management, or travel and tourism.
+Cambridge Technical in Sport can open up a wide range of career opportunities including: sports journalism, sports development, teaching, recreation management, or travel and tourism.
 The transferable skills you learn through your study of physical education, such as decision making, independent thinking, communication, analysing, and evaluating performance are useful in any career path you choose to take.